sophieforceno/shuttle-utils/README.md

 Before executing any of the shuttle-utils scripts, open them in a text editor and change the `$device` and `$mailto` variables

-In these scripts, SHuttle is executed from /usr/bin.
-It is recommended that you create a symbolic link in /usr/bin that points to SHuttle:
+In these scripts, SHuttle is executed from `/usr/bin` It is recommended that you create a symbolic link in `/usr/bin` that points to SHuttle:
 `ln -s path/to/shuttle /usr/bin`
-You must create the same symbolic link on all hosts specified in the hosts_check scripts.
+You must create the same symbolic link on all hosts specified in the `hosts_check` scripts.

 ```